 - Center for World Performance Studies

 - Shakespeare in the Arb

 - Why I Fight, or Team Wristband

 - The Community of Food, Society & Justice Conference, October 2019

 Celebrating our 20th year!

 Shakespeare in the Arb (SITA) is a unique collaboration between Matthaei Botanical Gardens & Nichols Arboretum and the Residential College.
 For 19 years, we have provided the University and Ann Arbor community with engaging, magical theater in an inspiring natural setting.
-To celebrate our 20th year, we were planning a series of events culminating in a reprisal of A Midsummer Night’s Dream each weekend in June of 2020, but that is now postponed indefinitely due to COVID-19.

 The magic of “Shakespeare in the Arb” is that there is no stage.
 The audience moves with the actors as the play unfolds throughout the 120-acre Nichols Arboretum.
 The Arb and its vast panoramas are as much a part of the action as the actors are.

 Each year’s cast is made up of community and university members alike, with over half of the cast being U-M students, faculty, or staff.
 We intentionally create an environment in which people of different ages and backgrounds collaborate, and this helps to push students out of their comfort zone and into a balanced ensemble.

 A must-see Ann Arbor summer event, Shakespeare in the Arb reaches a well-educated, diverse audience.
 SITA regularly attracts leaders in the University, Ann Arbor, and metro Detroit communities as well as singles, couples, families, and outings of friends or colleagues.